-- · Markers should never be removed or relocated. - If an emergency is suspected or discovered, call the number on the marker. - · ROWs must be kept free from structures and obstruction to allow proper inspections, access for maintenance or in case of an emergency. - · The pipeline marker displays the operator's name, the contents and an emergency phone number. - · Markers should not be used to give exact locations and are not alternative to calling 811.
+- · The pipeline marker displays the operator's name, the product transported and an emergency phone number. - · Markers should never be removed or relocated. - · Markers should not be used to give exact locations and are not an alternative to calling 811. - · If an emergency is suspected or discovered, call the number on the marker. - ROWs must be kept free from structures and obstruction to allow proper inspections, access for maintenance or in case of an emergency.